T2Render/NChooseCrit/README.md

 # NChooseCrit
-C# implementation of Perfect sum Problem
+C# implementation of Perfect Sum Problem.

+Inputs:
+1. arr - array of doubles
+2. K  - The goal of sums.

+Outputs:
+results: A list of lists of subsets which sums to K.